-Meetings; minutes; roll call vote; secret ballot; when.
+Meetings; minutes; roll call vote; secret ballot; when; agenda and minutes; required on website; when.

 (1) Each public body shall keep minutes of all meetings showing the time, place, members present and absent, and the substance of all matters discussed.